mrc-ide/individual/joss/paper.md

 in individual are solved by transactional updates.
 Each process has access to all variables and may queue updates, but variable updates are not applied until all processes have run for the current time step.
-This means all individuals update synchronously where conflicts, multiple updates scheduled for a single agent, are resolved by process execution order.
+This means all individuals update synchronously where conflicts (multiple updates scheduled for a single agent) are resolved by process execution order.

 ## Processes